The Stand Up Bed Alarm is placed on top of the mattress underneath the bottom bed sheets. It is triggered when the

 There are two options with regard to the Alarm alerting Carers:

 - Sounding Alarm Box – An Alarm Box which makes a sound

 - Nurse Call Plug – This plugs into the nurse call system and sets off the Carers’ pagers

 The Sounding Alarm Box has variable volumes and comes with a 5m / 16′ cable.
 Also available is a 10m / 32′ Extension Cord.
 Extension cords can be linked together so that the alarm box can be placed virtually anywhere.
 Most facilities keep the alarm box in the corridor, but some have wired it through the ceiling, across other rooms to the nurses’ station.

 The Nurse Call version plugs into the nurse call system and comes with a double adapter.
-This allows a normal nurse call button can still be used in conjunction with the alarm.
+This allows for a normal nurse call button to still be used in conjunction with the alarm.

 We supply spare parts for our alarms.
 This means that if you have any problems, you do not need to get a whole new alarm – you can just get the part you need.
 The following spare parts are available for this product: